cisagov/ScubaGear/baselines/teams.md

 ## 7. Malware Scanning

-Any product that meets the requirements outlined in this baseline policy group may be used.
+Any product that meets the requirements outlined in this baselinepolicy group may be used.
 If the agency is using Microsoft Defender to implement malware scanning, see the following policies of the CISA M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.

 - [MS.DEFENDER.3.1v1 \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender31v1)
   - Safe attachments SHOULD be enabled for SharePoint, OneDrive, and Microsoft Teams.